Tips on Shipping Your Wedding Dress

 O and if your local to San Diego SKIP shipping and come drop off to my studio!
 (Zip: 91941)

-USPS - Cheapest, but it's had its name soiled with accusations in the past.
-According to my personal experience, USPS packages have never had issues and arrive in better condition and quicker than both FedEx and Ups.
-I'm under the impression that they have stepped up their game and changed for the better.
+Cheapest.
+They have had its name soiled with accusations in the past.
+HOWEVER according to my personal experience, USPS packages have never had issues and arrive in better condition and quicker than both FedEx and Ups.
+Like others, I am under the impression that they have stepped up their game and changed for the better.

 1. Send ONLY the dress (and color samples)

 Keep your hangers and nice dress bags!
 I have plenty of hangers and a very safe storage closet to keep your dress as it awaits coloring.
-These just add weight to the package and a hanger can damage a dress during shipping, plus less for me to mix up the better!
+These just add weight to the package, plus less for me to mix up the better!

 2. Bag it Inside out and in plastic.

-*Folding Tip* If your dress has boning fold after that so you don't distort the shape.
+*Folding Tip* If your dress has boning (plastic in the top like a corset) fold after that so you don't distort the shape.
 Then proceed to fold up the skirt by wrapping it around the top in a rolling process (fewer creases).

 4. Ship Via USPS Priority Mail OR Register Mail.